GeoNumTP/GeoNum2017/TP5/README.md

 ### Functions to modify
 * `LaneRiesenfeld` : perform one iteration of the Lane-Riesenfeld algorithm.
+* `FourPoint` : perform one iteration of four-point variant of LR.
 * `SixPoint` : perform one iteration of six-point variant of LR.

 ### Lane-Riesenfeld